jfxueX/bash/commands/local/awk.md

 Since this is a common problem, now is as good a time to explain the technique.
-I'll do this by showing a simple AWK program that will only print one column.
-NOTE: there will be a bug in the first version.
+I'll do this by showing a simple AWK program that will only print one column. **NOTE: there will be a bug in the first version.**
 The number of the column will be specified by the first argument.
-The first version of the program, which we will call "Column", looks like this:
+The first version of the program, which we will call `Column`, looks like this:

 ```bash
 #!/bin/sh